kort1k/ieee_ml/README.md

 1. All the attendees are requested to arrive before 4pm on 9/24 and 9/25 to ensure smooth check-in.
 The workshop starts at 4.15pm on each day.We are expecting 125+ attendees on-site and there would be WebEx avaiilable for
 Texas Instruments Employees from remote sites.
-2. Snacks are provided at the start of the event with the sandwiches for dinner on Mon and Pizza on tue.
-Both vegetarian diet is also provided in additition to meat based diet.
+2. Snacks will be provided at the start of the event on each day.(4pm to 4.15pm) sandwiches will be provided for dinner on Mon (~6.30pm to 6.50pm) Pizza will be be provided for dinner on tue. (~6.30pm to 6.50pm) Both vegetarian diet is also provided in additition to meat based diet.
 3. Course slides will be sent as pdf by Friday noon.

 *****4. If you are attending day 2 of workshop to do interactive programming exercsises,